Children's Justice Center

 The CJC is a working public/private partnership for our children.
 The homelike facility and the treatment programs of the CJC are supported by private donations from the community.
 The CJC receives partial operational funding through appropriation by the Utah State Legislature, administered by the Office of the Utah Attorney General.

-THE CHILDREN’S JUSTICE CENTER COORDINATES the investigation of child sexual and physical abuse and neglect by trained professional law enforcement personnel and CPS social workers, including the comprehensive child interview process (video and audio) and multidisciplinary staffing and tracking of the case.
+law enforcement personnel and CPS social workers, including the comprehensive child interview process, multidisciplinary staffing and tracking of the case.

 Medical forensic exams for child abuse victims are available and recommended in consultation with PRIMARY CHILDRENS MEDICAL CENTER.